1895 Chicago Athletic Association football team: 1st half

 The Boston AA line was getting harder to break through, and with no chance of gaining the 5 yards needed for a 1st down, Brown attempted a kick.
 The kick would be blocked though, and Russell fell on it for crucial CAA loss.
-By this point, the ball was near Chicago AA's goal-line again.
+By this point, the ball was near Chicago AA's goal line again.

 First down saw the ball reach CAA's 5-yard line, by 2nd down it was on the 1-yard mark, and on 3rd down Anthony was sent over for the first touchdown of the game.
 The ensuing extra point, or goal after touchdown as it was called back then, was missed by Russel, as the ball was reportedly wet and slippery.

-Richards kicked off, but Bert Waters blocked it with his bare hands, and Richards fell on it for no-gain.
+Richards kicked off, but Bert Waters blocked it with his bare hands, and Richards fell on it for no gain.
 The game tempo began to speed up, with both teams beginning to play fast, continuing their tactics of attacking the weak side of the line for small gains.
 Van Doozer was signaled to take the ball, but the guards did not make a big opening for him, and he only gained a yard.
 The same run was tried again with Thompson (he did not usually play as a Back) through the right guard, but the experiment failed, with BAA's right wing holding strong.

 Boston AA would get the ball on turnover of downs, but Chicago AA held firm and soon got the ball back.

 On the first down Slater made a spectacular run for 15 yards down the west side of the field.
 After a few short gains the BAA line held, and the ball was turned over yet again.

 Gonterman tried yet another end run, and managed to gain the first yards of that play for either team, running for 3, but the CAA line held well, and Boston AA decided to kick prematurely.
 Once again the execution failed, as Curtis failed to catch the ball passed back from his quarterback, and the ball rolled to BAA's 10 yard line, with Curtis right after it, followed by Van Doozer, who sacked Curtis for a massive BAA loss.
 Boston AA immediately punted again, and Richards muffed the kick, allowing BAA to take the ball at a comfortable midfield.
-Boston AA kicked for the third time in a row (most likely attempting to run out the clock, as that was seem as a legitimate option in 19th century football), and Richards plunged into the snow on the side-line and fell on it.
+Boston AA kicked for the third time in a row (most likely attempting to run out the clock, as that was seem as a legitimate option in 19th century football), and Richards plunged into the snow on the sideline and fell on it.
 Time was called with the ball on Chicago AA's 40-yard line.